kstenerud/technicalsourcery/blog/content/posts/on-endianness.md

 VLQ uses big endian ordering, which works fine when representing values up to the maximum bit width of the architecture, but once you start storing larger values that would require big int types, you run into problems:

-For simplicity and real estate given this blog format, let's assume a CPU with a word size of 8 bits, but the same concepts apply to bigger word sizes.
+For simplicity and real estate given this blog format, let's assume a CPU with a word size of 8 bits, but the same concepts apply to bigger word sizes too.
 To store larger values, we use a big int type, which requires arranging the words into an array in little endian order.
 Since VLQ is encoded in big endian order, the first chunk marks the highest bit position, and we work our way down from there.

 *First chunk (continuation bit "on", so more chunks coming):*
 ```text